Get exclusive money-saving offers and guides

 One alternative to pet insurance is to set up an emergency fund to cover any unexpected vet bills.
 By opening a high-interest savings account and regularly setting aside a small portion of your pay each week, you could potentially build a balance big enough to pay for your pet’s treatment if it gets sick or suffers an injury.

-But what happens if your buddy suddenly gets sick just two months after you started the account?
+But what happens if your buddy suddenly gets sick just 2 months after you started the account?
 Even allergy treatment has set some people back as much as $2,500.
 What about if your pet has an illness that needs to be treated on an ongoing basis?
 Regular treatments could quickly drain whatever money you had saved.

-Bow Wow Meow Pet Insurance broke down some of their claims data and found that half of common vet costs could reach more than $1,000 a pop.
+Bow Wow Meow Pet Insurance broke down some of its claims data and found that half of common vet costs could reach more than $1,000 a pop.
 A handful cost more than $2,000 on average.
 Some individual claims went well outside the average, costing $5,000 or more for some treatments, all the way up to $13,000.
 Could you afford to fork that kind of money out suddenly?

 Many first-time pet owners are shocked to find just how expensive vet bills can be, even for something relatively straightforward like a fractured leg.
 The simple truth is that there’s no such thing as Medicare for pets, so it’s up to owners to cover the full cost of treatment.